zalandoresearch/disentangling_conditional_gans/README.md

 # Disentangling Multiple Conditional Inputs in GANs

-This is the Tensorflow implementation of our paper [Disentangling Multiple Conditional Inputs in GANs (link coming soon)], which is published in KDD-AI for Fashion Workshop.
+This is the Tensorflow implementation of our paper [Disentangling Multiple Conditional Inputs in GANs](https://arxiv.org/abs/1806.07819), which is published in KDD-AI for Fashion Workshop.
 Our code is tested with Tensorflow 1.8 (Python 3.6).
 We modified the code from [Progressive Growing of GANs for Improved Quality, Stability, and Variation](https://github.com/tkarras/progressive_growing_of_gans) and used it without progressive growing.

 ## Overview